-His research has been published in the top health economics journals, such as the Journal of Health Economics, Health Economics, Social Science & Medicine, Economics & Human Biology, as well as in high impact interdisciplinary journals (PLOS ONE and Scientific Reports).
+His research has been published in the top health economics journals, such as the Journal of Health Economics (2 papers), Health Economics, Social Science & Medicine, Economics & Human Biology (2 papers), as well as in high impact interdisciplinary journals (PLOS ONE and Scientific Reports).

 His work on the economics of obesity has been used by the Congressional Budget Office, Washington, D.C. to evaluate the effect of federal policies targeting obesity.
 He is also invited to sit on the Task & Finish Groups to be announced by the All-Party Parliamentary Group on Obesity.
 Further, Apostolos's research has received global media coverage, including the Guardian, Politico and Newsweek.